Vikingo45/websecurity-week8/README.md

   ![sh-1](./blue/session-hijacking/sh-1.gif)
 2. Then, the attacker can use cURL from the command line to forge a GET request with such session id.
 Here, the command ```curl --insecure --cookie "PHPSESSID=6f4i5sk14cdrjtotdvdu8lmjd5" --request GET https://35.226.155.72/blue/public/staff/index.php``` is issued.
   ![sh-2](./blue/session-hijacking/sh-2.gif)
-3. The same attacker could also use its browser to request access to the user’s page.
+3. The same attacker could also use its web browser to gain access to the staff area.
 Google Chrome allows to change a page’s cookies through the console.
 Below, ```document.cookie="PHPSESSID=6f4i5sk14cdrjtotdvdu8lmjd5"``` is typed in the console.
   ![sh-3](./blue/session-hijacking/sh-3.gif)

 <br>